andrew-scorchsoft/scorchsoft-quick-whisper/README.md

 - **While recording**: whether to show the live input level meter, and whether the short feedback sounds are played.

-Related settings live in the categories they belong to: **History & Storage** holds where recordings are saved, how long they are kept and how much dictation history is remembered; **Output & Clipboard** holds auto-copy, auto-paste, whether the previous clipboard contents are restored afterwards, and the paste method to use if auto-paste misbehaves.
+Related settings live in the categories they belong to:

+- **History & Storage**: where recordings are saved, how long they are kept, and how much dictation history is remembered
+- **Output & Clipboard**: auto-copy, auto-paste, whether the previous clipboard contents are restored afterwards, and the paste method if auto-paste misbehaves
+- **AI Models**: transcription and copy-editing models, plus the language being spoken
+- **Appearance**: dark or light theme, HiDPI, and the interface language
+- **System**: close to tray, background shortcut refresh, and update checks

 ### Config Files

 All configuration settings are saved to JSON files in the `config/` folder:
 - `settings.json`: User preferences, model settings, shortcuts, recording options
-- `credentials.json`: API key (to be encrypted in a future release)
+- `credentials.json`: OpenAI API key, stored encrypted
 - `prompts.json`: Custom AI prompts
+- `logs/`: Rotating application log (also opened from **Help > Open Log Folder**)

 Settings will persist between application restarts.
 If you're upgrading from an older version that used `.env` files, your settings will be automatically migrated to the new JSON format.